druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 </script>

 [^1]: It would be more sound to separately tune the stopping rounds.
 Just averaging the best stopping time across kfolds is questionable.
 In a real world scenario, we should keep a holdout test set.
 We should retrain on the full training dataset (not kfolds) with early stopping to get the best number of boosting rounds.
 Then we should measure RMSE in the test set using all the cross-validated parameters including number of boosting rounds for the expected OOS RMSE.
-However, for the purpose of comparing tuning methods, the CV error is OK.
-We just want to look at how we would make model decisions using CV and not worry too much about the generalization error.
+For the purpose of comparing tuning algorithms, comparing the CV error is OK.
+We are evaluating how we would make model decisions using CV and not too concerned about the generalization error.
 One could even argue it adds a little more noise to the comparison of hyperparameter selection.
-But a test set would be the correct methodology in practice.
-It wouldn't change conclusions directionally and I'm not going to rerun everything but if I were to start over I would do it that way.
+But a test set would be the correct methodology in most real-world scenarios.
+It wouldn't change conclusions directionally and I'm not going to rerun everything, but if I were to start over I would do it that way.

 [^2]: This is not intended to make sense.